slcorp/RTView-InfluxDB/README.md

 ###Step 7: Confirm if the InfluxDB instance started by the above step is running
 *docker ps -a*

-	You will see your InfluxDB instance listed as 'influx'
+	You will see your InfluxDB instance listed as 'INFLUX'
 ##Using the InfluxDB Instance for RTView History
+(Directory: RTView Samples)
 * Download and setup RTView in your local machine.
 * Edit 'influxdb_handlers.properties' file to include influxdb handlers jars in RTView class path. sl.rtview.cp=%RTVAPM_USER_HOME%/lib/influxdb_handlers.jar